campfireunion/docs/docs/1.0/creator-tools/tutorials/adding-movement-to-hair-cloth-and-tails.md

 # Adding movement to hair, cloth, and tails

-Flipside Studio supports the ability to add natural physical movement to hair, cloth, and extra limbs such as tails on characters using a 3rd party plugin called [Magica Cloth](https://assetstore.unity.com/packages/tools/physics/magica-cloth-160144).
+Flipside supports the ability to add natural physical movement to hair, cloth, and extra limbs such as tails on characters using a 3rd party plugin called [Magica Cloth](https://assetstore.unity.com/packages/tools/physics/magica-cloth-160144).

 ## Adding dynamic bones

-Here is a quick overview of how to integrate Magica Cloth into your custom Flipside Studio characters.
+Here is a quick overview of how to integrate Magica Cloth into your custom Flipside characters.

 **Step 1.** First, download your own copy of [Magica Cloth](https://assetstore.unity.com/packages/tools/physics/magica-cloth-160144) to use this integration from the Unity Asset Store.